 NOTE: These are not to scale, loosely drawn, include figure(s) for reference but you get an idea of how the stage will change to accommodate the changing locations.
-ALL SKETCHES SHOULD BE ON A SINGLE PLATE AND BE VIEWABLE ALL TOGETHER.
-This example numbered the sketches and could provide Act/Scene based on the numbers shown.
-It would be easier to just label each scene where these numbers are placed.
+ALL SKETCHES SHOULD BE ON A SINGLE PLATE AND BE VIEWABLE ALL TOGETHER AS SEEN HERE.